philwade/introduction-to-elm/slides.md

-title: "Elm: A brief introduction"
+title: "Elm: Zen and the Art of UI Programming"
 author:
   name: Phil
   twitter: phil_wade